 Some moments from when I lived in Cambodia (2015-2016)

 Coming back to Cambodia after nearly 2 years was such a pleasure, as I got to revisit my old colleagues and friends, and all the while as it has only been roughly 2 years since I was living in the country, not too much seemed to have changed.
-Wandering around once again was also a bit of a romantic replay for my beau and I (he came on holiday with me!), because this is the place where we fell in love and started our relationship!
+Wandering around once again was also a bit of a romantic replay for my partner and I (he came on holiday with me!), because this is the place where we started our relationship!
 Twas’ magnificent rekindling the old memories while actualizing new ones.

 Us back in the “Pearl of Asia!”